How to Create Privacy Policy For Your Website

 Once you have activated the plugin, you can access it directly from the Dashboard.

-To generate legal pages for your website, click on the WP Legal Pages plugin from the dashboard and then click Create Page.
+To generate legal pages for your website, scroll down from the dashboard and click Create Page.

 Fill in the Basic Details and click Next.